k-e-hays/Parallel-Matrix-Multiplication/README.md

 # Parallel-Matrix-Multiplication
-Uses parallelism to multiply matrices
+Uses parallelism to multiply matrices from the command line